Using Feature Flags

 diego_docker.
 When disabled, these features are only available to administrators.

 The following list provides descriptions of the features enabled or disabled by each flag, and the minimum Cloud Controller API (CC API) version necessary to use the feature.
 To determine your CC API version, follow the instructions in Identifying your Cloud Foundry API Endpoint and Version.:

-user_org_creation: Any user can create an organization.
+user_org_creation: Any user can create an org.
 Minimum CC API version: 2.12.

-private_domain_creation: An Org Manager can create private domains for that organization.
+private_domain_creation: An Org Manager can create private domains for that org.
 Minimum CC API version: 2.12.

 app_bits_upload: Space Developers can upload app bits.
 Minimum CC API version: 2.12.

-app_scaling: Space Developers can perform scaling operations (i.e. change memory, disk, or instances).
+app_scaling: Space Developers can perform scaling operations such as changing memory, disk, or instances.
 Minimum CC API version: 2.12.

 route_creation: Space Developers can create routes in a space.
 Minimum CC API version: 2.12.